Shaping the future of online learning with more than 100 years’ experience in educational innovation

 In 1993 UW-Madison’s Distance Education Professional Development (DEPD) unit launched the first-of-its-kind distance education certificate program to help teachers teach using the fledgling World Wide Web.

-In 2013 DEPD builds on that century of experience in educational innovation with professional certificates and events building capacity in all aspects of online education so that you can create more effective and successful courses, programs, and trainings.
+DEPD builds on that century of experience in educational innovation with professional certificates and events building capacity in all aspects of online education so that you can create more effective and successful courses, programs, and trainings.

 DEPD at a glance